 While there will be a lot of information that can easily be left off a mobile website or mobile web app, the search function is not one of them.
 Regardless of which platform or device the site visitor is using to access the site, there should be a non-invasive, but easy to spot, search option.
 Mobile users are on the go and if they've reached your site, but not the correct page, they need a fast way to get the information they went to your website to find.
 The search feature is a simple way to improve the UX and keep them on your site.

 Images are responsible for eating up the majority of the bytes on a web page.
 So, they are key culprits in slow loading times and high bounce rates.
 Simplifying a page doesn't mean that it should be boring to the end user, though.
 On the contrary, the goal here is to enhance the UX, and images can play a role in that effort.
 If you are going to include images, however, compress them to reduce loading times and make sure they are optimized for mobile devices.

 5. CTA and Contact Forms

 When developing a responsive site, it is, of course, important to test readability across all platforms.
 However, that’s not enough.
 Areas that require information or action from the consumer, such as the contact form or other call-to-action (CTA), will need to be designed a bit differently for each device.

 It is fine to ask a consumer to complete a form when he’s accessing your site from his desktop or laptop.
 However, when it comes to a mobile phone, consider an abbreviated version that asks only for the information relevant to the end goal.
 For example, if the user is signing up for a newsletter, all that’s really needed is his email address.

-About Author: Beata GREEN is Managing Director of HeadChannel Ltd., London based bespoke software development company.
-She is responsible for overall strategic direction and overseeing the company’s continuing growth.
+About Author: Beata GREEN is Managing Director of HeadChannel Ltd., London-based bespoke software development company.
+She is responsible for the overall strategic direction and overseeing the company’s continuing growth.